-You can sell just anything you want
+4. You can sell just anything you want

 In dropshipping, you are the sole captain of the ship and can decide to sell just anything that suits you.

 The most important consideration here is if your customers will find the product appealing.
 Since there is no added cost for listing on your shop (and no need to stock that product), you can virtually sell anything.

-Challenges of doing dropshipping today
+Challenges of starting a dropshipping business today

 Well, why we have emphatically looked at some of the most glistening attractions of dropshipping, let us state here that there are corresponding disadvantages that come with dropshipping.

-Answering the question of what is dropshipping will require to objectively examine both sides of the coin – the good and not-too-good aspects of dropshipping.
+Answering the question of “what is dropshipping” will require to objectively examine both sides of the coin – the good and not-too-good aspects of dropshipping.

-Prices aren’t always attractive
+1. Prices aren’t always attractive